Daewon Foreign Language High School

 Daewon Foreign Language High School, sometimes Daewon FLHS or DFLHS, is a private preparatory school located in Seoul, South Korea.

 Students choose one primary language as a major from Chinese, French, Japanese, Spanish, or German to study during their three years at the school.
 Korean and English are mandatory subjects, regardless of which focus language students choose when entering the school.
-There does exist, however, an English department with sub majors in Japanese and Chinese.

 Daewon is one of the four schools run by the Daewon Education Foundation, all of which share a campus in Junggok-dong, Seoul.

 The school's primary language of instruction is Korean.